There are a few rules here at Purple Row and we reserve the right to change them at any time.

 - Just to make this clear, the level of discourse practiced on this site is a source of pride for us.
 There will be zero tolerance for asinine comments.
-We are not talking about writing, "Aaron Miles was the greatest Rockie ever!"
+We are not talking about writing, "Cory Sullivan was the greatest Rockie ever!"
 As stupid as that may be to write, it's your opinion.
 There's a problem when you start making ad hominem attacks against a baseball player or a member of the community.

 - Furthermore, if you feel like you're getting snarked at in replies, be the bigger person and just type "z".
 You'll move right past that comment and it's all over.

 - Additionally, if you feel there's something above and beyond typical disagreement, please notify a moderator ASAP.
 We appreciate some self-moderation of our community, but sometimes you gotta call in the big guns.

 - Finally, no posting scantily clad women (or men).
 Please link said images, because we don't want to ruin any Purple Rowing for people at their workplaces.
 If you HAVE to share something inappropriate, please link it with a NSFW (not safe for work) warning.

 Second Rule: I (Jeff Aberle) am the judge, jury, and executioner combined into one role.
 I do have other moderators and they have similar authority.
 While their decisions will be reviewed by me, I will likely side with their decisions.
 As one former incarnation of these rules stated: "Same as in baseball, you can't argue balls and strikes with the umpires or you could get ejected."
 We reserve the right to delete comments without notice or comment as to why.
 But deleting comments happens only for rules violations, not opinions (see below).